ksopyla/pytorch-course/docs/story/sponsor.md

     **What you get:**

-    - 🖼️ **The Digital Vault**: Unlock a treasure trove of high-resolution Professor Torchenstein artwork, funny giphs, animations, and wallpapers.
-Perfect for decorating your digital workspace!
+    - 🖼️ **The Digital Vault**: High-resolution Professor Torchenstein artwork, GIFs, animations, and wallpapers for your digital workspace
-    - 💬 **Community Access**: Access to membership to "Buy Me a Coffee" community hub with occasional updates, galleries, ways of working, used tools and behind-the-scenes content from the lab!
+    - 💬 **Community Hub Access**: Join our Buy Me a Coffee community with updates, galleries, tools, and behind-the-scenes content from the lab
-    - 🏆 **Wall of Computational Allies**: Your name will be immortalized on our sponsor page, a testament to your commitment to the rebellion against shallow knowledge!
+    - 🏆 **Wall of Computational Allies**: Your name immortalized on our sponsor page as a supporter of the rebellion
-    - 🎯 **Social Media Shout-Out**: Receive a thank you in our monthly acknowledgments on LinkedIn and X (Twitter), celebrating our most dedicated apprentices.
+    - 🎯 **Social Media Recognition**: Monthly thank you posts on LinkedIn and X celebrating our apprentices
-    - ⚡️ **Direct Impact**: Your support directly fuels the creation of fun, engagin and high-quality educational content, empowering minds across the globe.
-    - ✨ **The Feeling**: Most importantly, you get the satisfaction of knowing you are helping to build the future of AI education for new generations of learners!

-    **How it works:** Sponsor on GitHub or BMC → Get welcome message with Digital Vault link + BMC community invite → Join the rebellion! ⚡️
+    **How it works:** Sponsor on GitHub or BMC → Welcome message with Digital Vault + Community invite → Join the rebellion! ⚡️

     [💖 GitHub Sponsors :octicons-mark-github-16:](https://github.com/sponsors/ksopyla?utm_source=pytorchcourse.com&utm_medium=pytorch-course&utm_campaign=sponsor-page){ .md-button } [💖 Buy Me a Coffee :material-coffee:](https://www.buymeacoffee.com/ksopyla?utm_source=pytorchcourse.com&utm_medium=pytorch-course&utm_campaign=sponsor-page){ .md-button }